How To Consistently Hire (and Keep) Candidates from Diverse Backgrounds

 Think about it.
 Every day, you probably bump into hundreds of great passive candidates in places like:

 - The comments section of your favorite blog

 Next time you see a potential rockstar, add their name and contact info to your recruitment database, along with a couple of notes on why you think they’d be a great fit.
 When a position opens up, you’ll be ready.

-In Breezy, you can use the quick Chrome extension to capture great candidates wherever you find them online.
+In Breezy, you can use the quick Breezy HR Chrome extension to source candidates, capturing them wherever you find they are online.
 With just a couple of clicks, you can add your new candidates straight into your talent pool.

-Finding great talent from underrepresented groups is one thing, but if you can’t show potential applicants you mean what you say when it comes to diversity, they’re going to scroll right past your open role and head straight into the arms of the competition.
+Finding great talent from underrepresented groups by sourcing (or posting job ads on the top 20 diverse job boards) is one thing, but if you can’t show potential applicants you mean what you say when it comes to diversity, they’re going to scroll right past your open role and head straight into the arms of the competition.

-That’s why it’s crucial to make sure your hiring process tells the real story of your company culture throughout every step of the candidate journey.
+That’s why it’s crucial to make sure your hiring practices tell the real story of your company culture throughout every step of the candidate journey.

-From your career page to your job ads, your employer brand should shout “come work with us” to candidates from every background.
+From your career page to your job description on the job posting, your employer brand should shout “come work with us” to candidates from every background.
 Take some time to make sure your EEO statement is up-to-date and that the photos, testimonials and other content on your careers page is an accurate representation of who you are as a company. ✨